mechmotum/mechmotum.github.io/content/setup-development-environment.rst

        - sympy

-but the ``--no-deps`` flag is not called when installing the packages in the pip list and you may end of up with many PyPi packages in your Conda environment and then updating things becomes more difficult, or even impossible.
+but the ``--no-deps`` flag is not called when installing the packages in the pip list and you may end of up with many PyPI packages in your Conda environment and then updating things becomes more difficult, or even impossible.
 The nice thing is that you can always delete the environment and recreate it if it goes awry.

 There are new developments to make this work more seamlessly, for example see https://github.com/conda-incubator/conda-pypi.
-But the ideal solution is that you help contribute to Conda Forge and add the PyPi package you need via a pull request to https://github.com/conda-forge/staged-recipes.
+But the ideal solution is that you help contribute to Conda Forge and add the PyPI package you need via a pull request to https://github.com/conda-forge/staged-recipes.
 It is generally pretty straight forward to use the grayskull_ tool ``grayskull pypi package-name`` to generate the recipe for a pull request if the package is a